alexeysas/drl-collaboration-and-competition/Report.md

 ### Next Steps

+1. As this Multi-agent environment the next steps is to implement working version of MADDPG algorithm as in theory there is some cooperation and it might work better with proper parameters tuning.

-1. As standard DQN approach is used to learn Q value function in the DDPG it might be considered to try possible DQN imporvements described in the [Rainbow paper](https://arxiv.org/pdf/1710.02298.pdf) to improve training performance.
+2. Both DDPG and MADDPG use standard DQN approach to learn Q value function.
+So it might be considered to try possible DQN improvements described in the [Rainbow paper](https://arxiv.org/pdf/1710.02298.pdf) to improve training performance for both algorithms.

    - [Dueling DQN](https://arxiv.org/abs/1511.06581)
    - [The Double DQN](https://arxiv.org/abs/1509.06461)